 - Preference will be given to applicants who have not had substantial, recent experience Israel.

 - Hebrew/Arabic language proficiency is not an evaluation criteria.

 - Possession of skills required to promote mutual understanding between the United States and Israel is an important evaluation criterion.

 The English Teaching Assistant Fellowship is administered for the Department of State by the Institute of International Education (IIE).
-Details on the program and on submission of applications may be found on the IIE website here.
+Details on the program and on submission of applications may be found on IIE's website.

 At-large applicants (i.e., those not currently enrolled as students) must submit their applications directly to the Institute of International Education (IIE).
-The final date for receipt of applications for 2020/2021 by IIE will be in October 11, 2019.
+The final date for receipt of applications for 2020/2021 by IIE will be on October 6, 2019.